project-lighter/lighter/docs/basics/config.md

 Lighter is a configuration-centric framework where the config. is used for setting up the machine learning workflow from model architecture selection, loss function, optimizer, dataset preparation and running the training/evaluation/inference process.

-Our configuration system is heavily based on MONAI bundle parser but with a standardized structure.
+Our configuration system is heavily based on the MONAI bundle parser but with a standardized structure.
 For every configuration, we expect several items to be mandatorily defined.

+The configuration is divided into two main components:
+- **Trainer**: Handles the training process, including epochs, devices, etc.
+- **LighterSystem**: Encapsulates the model, optimizer, datasets, and other components.

 Let us take a simple example config to dig deeper into the configuration system of Lighter.
 You can go through the config and click on the + for more information about specific concepts.